CDCgov/tostadas/docs/developer_notes.md

 - VADR model directory vs. virus subtype validation has been added as a pre-flight check, but additional robustness may be needed.
 - In `update_submission`, the metadata file is referenced from its work directory rather than being staged as a proper Nextflow input.
 This should be refactored.
 - The `update_submission` workflow only supports BioSample updates.
 The `enabled` list in `REBATCH_METADATA` is hardcoded to `["biosample"]`.
 Extending to SRA or GenBank updates requires changes to both `REBATCH_METADATA` and `UPDATE_SUBMISSION`.
-- In `submission_helper.py`, some GenBank validation values (around line 963) are hard-coded and should be made configurable.
+- In `submission_helper.py`, some GenBank validation values (in the GenBank validation constants) are hard-coded and should be made configurable.
 BioSample/SRA XML generation differs from GenBank XML generation (see `submission_prep.py`).
-The locus tag prefix issue (line ~1222) has been resolved with a logged warning.
+The locus tag prefix issue (in the locus tag handling section) has been resolved with a logged warning.